Determining Number and Cost of Generalized Mycielskian Graphs: for with Twins

+\begin{proof} Given $T$ and $\tS$, define $S$ as above.
+First we will show that $S$ is a determining set for $G$.
 Let $\alpha$ be an automorphism of $G$ that fixes each vertex in $S$.
-We will show that $\alpha$ must be the trivial automorphism.
 Let $\widetilde \alpha$ be the automorphism of $\tG$ induced by $\alpha$.
-Observe that since $\alpha$ fixes each vertex in $S$, $\widetilde \alpha$ fixes each vertex in $\tS$.
+Since $\alpha$ fixes each vertex in $S$, $\widetilde \alpha$ fixes each vertex in $\tS$.
 Since $\tS$ is a determining set for $\tG$, $\widetilde{\alpha}$ must be the identity on $\tG$.
-This implies that, in particular, $\widetilde{\alpha}$ fixes all singleton equivalence classes and so $\alpha$ fixes all vertices that do not have a twin.
-Since $\widetilde{\alpha}$ also fixes non-singleton equivalence classes, $\alpha$ preserves equivalence classes of twins.
-So, if a vertex $x$ has a twin, then either $x\in T\subseteq S$ and is fixed by $\alpha$, or $x\notin T$, but all of the twins of $x$ are.
-In the latter case, since $x$ can only be mapped to one of its twins, $x$ is fixed as well.
-Thus $\alpha$ is the identity and $S$ is a determining set for $G$.
+This implies that, in particular, $\widetilde{\alpha}$ fixes all singleton equivalence classes and so $\alpha$ fixes all twin-less vertices.
+Since $\widetilde{\alpha}$ also fixes non-singleton equivalence classes, $\alpha$ preserves equivalence classes of twins setwise.
+So, if a vertex $x$ has a twin, then either $x\in T\subseteq S$ and is fixed by $\alpha$, or $x\notin T$, but all of the twins of $x$ are in $T$, and are therefore fixed.
+In the latter case, since $\alpha$ preserves twins setwise, $x$ can only be mapped to one of its twins, and $x$ is fixed as well.
+Thus, $\alpha$ is the identity and $S$ is a determining set for $G$.

+We will now show that if $\tS$ is a minimum size for a determining set for $\tG$ that contains $\tT$, then $S$ is a minimum size determining set for $G$.
+Suppose that $S$ is not of minimum size, and therefore, there is a determining set $B$ for $G$ such that $|B| < |S|$.
+We will show $|\tB|<|\tS|$ and that $\tB$ is a determining set for $G$, a contradiction.